4 joys of downtime that can live outside of business travel

 Further, how do we make each meeting conducted more effective?
 This means that we have an unprecedented opportunity now to reduce the amount of business flying, and as well as frequent travel’s significant costs to employee well-being, project budgets, and the environment.

-And erhaps the most intriguing opportunity is that leaders will finally begin to appreciate the value of downtime.
+And perhaps the most intriguing opportunity is that leaders will finally begin to appreciate the value of downtime.
 They will learn how to create quality downtime for themselves and their people.
 As a result, they’ll be able to enjoy downtime on the ground.

 Martin Boroson is an executive coach and codirector of the One Moment Company.
 Boroson helps organizations design innovative and inclusive time cultures.